-As steps are taken to prevent the spread of novel coronavirus (COVID-19) in the community, the safety of students, teachers, administrators, staff and families are front of mind for us.
-We recognize that elementary, middle and high schools are critical components of communities and have tremendous impact on the health, growth, and development of students and the overall well-being of families.
-This COVID-19 Transitional Kindergarten to 12th Grade (TK-12) Education Toolkit is designed as a resource help you prepare for and respond to the needs of the education community in the context of to COVID-19.
-The toolkit includes protocols (documents which detail specific requirements for prevention of COVID-19 spread), guidance documents applying general prevention principles to specific educational circumstances, templates to use in carrying out your role in prevention and answers to frequently asked questions for the education setting as well as selected resources from local, state and national sources.
-The toolkit should enable you to manage community mitigation at your site and report COVID-19 cases if and when they occur at your educational organization.
+Elementary, middle, and high schools are critical components of communities and have tremendous impact on the health, growth, and development of students and the overall well-being of families in Los Angeles County.
+This COVID-19 Transitional Kindergarten to 12th Grade (TK-12) Education Toolkit is designed as a resource to help you prepare for, prevent, and respond to COVID-19 in schools.
+The toolkit includes guidance documents which detail specific requirements and recommendations for prevention of COVID-19 spread, documents applying general prevention principles to specific educational contexts, templates to use in carrying out your role in COVID-19 prevention, answers to frequently asked questions for the education setting, as well as selected resources from local, state, and national sources.
+The toolkit should enable you to manage prevention strategies and reporting of COVID-19 cases at your educational organization.